wasmerio/wasmer-pack/doc/concepts/wai/README.md

 The precise syntax [is defined in the WAI repository][wai-format] and a parser, [`wai-parser`][wai-parser], is available as a Rust crate.

+## The Guest

+In an application using WebAssembly, the "guest" is the code that has been compiled to WebAssembly and is being loaded into a WebAssembly virtual machine.

+## The Host

+In an application using WebAssembly, the "host" is the code that uses a WebAssembly virtual machine (like [`wasmer`][wasmer]) to load a guest and use functionality it provides.

+The WebAssembly spec refers to the host in some places as [*the embedder*][embedder].

 ## WAI Bindgen